rust-lang/rfcs/text/3463-crates-io-policy-update.md

 While the majority of interactions between individuals in the Rust community falls within our policies, violations of those policies do occur at times.
 When they do, the crates.io team may need to take enforcement action to address the violations.
-In all cases, these actions are permanent and there is no basis to reverse a moderation action taken by the crates.io team.
+In all cases, content and account deletion is permanent and there is no basis to reverse these moderation actions taken by the crates.io team.
+Account suspension may be lifted at the team's discretion however, for example in the case of someone's account being compromised.

 ## Credits & License